Central Dogma Transformer II: An AI Microscope for Understanding Cellular Regulatory Mechanisms: Results

-CDT-II achieved an overall validation Pearson $r$ of 0.64 ($R^2 = 0.41$) and Spearman $\rho$ of 0.46, predicting cell-level log2 fold changes across all five held-out genes simultaneously.

-To evaluate how well CDT-II captures the trans-regulatory ``fingerprint'' of each perturbation, we averaged predictions and observations across cells for each held-out gene and computed Pearson $r$ on these mean trans-effect profiles: \textit{GFI}1\textit{B} ($r = 0.88$), \textit{TNFSF}9 ($r = 0.86$), \textit{TFRC} ($r = 0.85$), \textit{CD}44 ($r = 0.85$), and \textit{CD}52 ($r = 0.75$), yielding a mean $r$ of 0.84.
-This high pseudo-bulk correlation demonstrates that CDT-II faithfully captures the transcriptome-wide pattern of perturbation effects---the regulatory ``fingerprint'' that distinguishes one perturbation from another.

-To contextualize these correlations, we examined the empirical reproducibility of CRISPRi perturbation effects across independent studies.
-Morris et al. found that only 56\% of \textit{GFI}1\textit{B} trans-targets identified in their STING-seq screen replicated in the independent Gasperini dataset\textsuperscript{12,14}, and direct comparison of pseudo-bulk effect sizes between the two K562 CRISPRi studies yields $r \approx 0.79$.
-CDT-II's pseudo-bulk correlation (mean $r = 0.84$) surpasses this empirical ceiling, indicating that the model captures essentially all reproducible biological signal.
-The lower cell-level correlation ($r = 0.64$) reflects stochastic variation inherent to single-cell measurements---noise that is averaged out at the pseudo-bulk level but represents a fundamental limit of single-cell prediction.
+CDT-II achieved an overall validation Pearson $r$ of 0.64 ($R^2 = 0.41$), predicting cell-level log2 fold changes across all five held-out genes simultaneously.
+To evaluate per-gene performance, we computed pseudo-bulk correlations on mean trans-effect profiles: \textit{GFI1B} ($r = 0.88$), \textit{TNFSF9} ($r = 0.86$), \textit{TFRC} ($r = 0.85$), \textit{CD44} ($r = 0.85$), and \textit{CD52} ($r = 0.75$), yielding a mean of $r = 0.84$ (Fig.~3).
+Morris et al.\ found that only 56\% of \textit{GFI1B} trans-targets replicated in the independent Gasperini dataset [11,13], and direct comparison of pseudo-bulk effect sizes between studies yields $r \approx 0.79$.
+CDT-II's mean pseudo-bulk correlation ($r = 0.84$) approaches this empirical reproducibility limit, indicating that the model captures the majority of reproducible biological signal.
+The lower cell-level correlation ($r = 0.64$) reflects stochastic variation inherent to single-cell measurements.